MicrosoftDocs/azure-aks-docs/articles/aks/cis-kubernetes.md

 ## Additional notes

 * The security hardened OS is built and maintained specifically for AKS and is **not** supported outside of the AKS platform.
-* To further reduce the attack surface area, some unnecessary kernel module drivers have been disabled in the OS.
+* To further reduce the attack surface area, some unnecessary kernel module drivers are disabled in the OS.

 ## Next steps